Arize-ai/phoenix/src/phoenix/trace/dsl/README.md

 # Abstract Syntax Tree (AST)

-The idea is that any Python expression can be parsed into an AST, and then transformed into different one.
+The idea is that any Python expression can be parsed into an AST, and then transformed into a different one.
 The new AST can then be compiled back into a Python expression and evaluated at runtime.

 ```python
 import ast